sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 if you want a dualboot system with windows,i have disable ACPI patching that prevent OC from injecting ACPI values

 To Enable Wifi use Heliport app easy way.
 if you want wifi while installing or configuration macos on first time. you need to set your SSID and PASS in config.plist from "itlwm.kext" in Kext folder modify the file using xcode.
+Modify itlwm.kext/config.plist/IOKitPersonalities/itlwm/WiFiConfig for SSID and Pass

 Fix no network cable error for Ethetnet. go to network settings. choose left Ethetnet choose advanced.